-Animal Style Breakfast Potatoes are a fun weekend California brunch recipe, loaded with cheese, onions, and an easy animal style sauce!
+Animal Style Breakfast Potatoes are perfect for brunch – loaded with cheese, caramelized onions, and an easy animal-style sauce!
 This is a fantastic way to jazz up your hash browns or home fries and have a fun fast-food-feel meal at home.

 This is my homage to an animal style breakfast – instead of French fries, you get animal style hash browns or home fries!
 The potatoes are cooked on a sheet pan with the caramelized onions, so this simple breakfast is ready in about 40 minutes start to finish!
 Make (and eat) your breakfast animal style.